Chndr-3/Capstone-Project/README.md

 # Capstone Project

-This is the repository of C22-PS098
+This is the repository of C22-PS098 Teams

 ## Our team